rs-anderson/Clustering-Ward-Level-Poverty-Using-Satellite-Imagery/README.md

 You will need to get a Google Static Maps API key for for requesting images.
 For more information, see https://developers.google.com/maps/documentation/maps-static/overview.

+## References

+The methodology of the project was inspired by Jean et al. (https://github.com/nealjean/predicting-poverty) but the pre-trained CNN was trained by Mather (https://github.com/jmather625/predicting-poverty-replication).
+See the paper for the remainder of the resources.